mawds/r-programming-intro/_episodes/02-func-R.md

 ### Composing Functions

-Now that we've seen how to turn Fahrenheit into Kelvin, it's easy to turn Kelvin into Celsius:
+Now that we've seen how to turn Fahrenheit into Kelvin, let's write another function to turn Kelvin into Celsius:

 ~~~